How to know if you’re in love

 Is it real love or just obsession?
-When you’re in the throes of a new relationship, it can be hard to determine real love from infatuation.
-But don’t worry; Persia Lawson is here to help.
-Here are the 5 signs to look out for
+When you’re in the throes of a new relationship, it can be hard to determine infatuation from the real thing.
+Persia Lawson explains how to know if you’re in love

 I’ve claimed to be in love more times than I care to remember.